 - Learning how to eat properly with robot NAO, for teaching the students the secrets of healthy and sustainable nutrition;

-- Guess who’s a researcher, for braking down prejudices and preconceptions about research and who makes it;
+- Guess who’s a researcher, for breaking down prejudices and preconceptions about research and who makes it;

-- Cellular rainbow, a curious journey in the world of biological fluorescence and how it’s used in biomedical research.
+- Fluoresc(i)ence! a curious journey in the world of biological fluorescence and how it’s used in biomedical research.